 Here's a hard truth for some companies to face.
 Your product line may simply not be innovative at all.

 The opposite also holds true.
 Innovation doesn't necessarily mean high quality.
+And it doesn't always mean achieving profitable growth.
 In fact, it isn't always a great idea to break any new ground whatsoever.
-There may be no market for it, realized or unrealized.
+There may be no new market space for it, realized or unrealized.

 That analogy may be a bit of a stretch.
-But take a close look at your competitors.
-Are they succeeding with a differentiated product line that's a radical departure from similar offerings just five years ago?
+But take a close look at industry players and your competitors.
+Are they succeeding with a differentiated strategy or product line that's a radical departure from similar industry offerings just five years ago?
 More importantly, where are they falling short and how can you improve on those weaknesses?

 But differentiation isn't just about the competition.
-A key element of the Blue Ocean strategy is predicated on making competition irrelevant because of one critical fact: differentiated products sell faster.
+A key element of the blue ocean strategy is predicated on making competition irrelevant because of one critical fact: differentiated products sell faster.